feathersui/feathersui-starling/README.md

 # Foxhole

 Built on [Starling](http://gamua.com/starling/) for Adobe AIR and Flash Player, Foxhole consists of various UI controls designed for mobile, developed by [Josh Tynjala](http://twitter.com/joshtynjala).
 Foxhole's name comes from the fact that the author develops these components "under fire" for real projects, mostly games.
 Documentation is sparse.
-APIs may change completely and on a whim.
+APIs may change drastically on a whim.
 The components aren't necessarily fully-featured.
 Use at your own risk.

 ## Available Components

 Foxhole includes The following UI controls:

 ### Label
 A single-line, non-interactive text control.
 Uses bitmap fonts.
-A simple replacement for `starling.text.TextField` built on `FoxholeControl`.
+A simplified replacement for `starling.text.TextField` that is built on `FoxholeControl`.

 ### Button
 A typical button control, with optional toggle support.
 Includes a label and an icon, both optional.